dechavezv/Hoffman2_Notes/README.md

 To avoid memory issues with other users you can get a whole node for your job with `exclusive`.
 Your header should look something like this `qrsh -l highmem,highp,exclusive,h_rt=48:00:00`

 2. **When you paralilize your jobs** (Thanks kirk's lab for the info !!!).
 When you include `-pe`, every independent job has its own virtual memory, so one posible solution is to include in the header of your script an specific amount of virtual memory with `h_vmem=`.
-This amount should be at least the sum of the virtual memmory of all the independet ones.
+This amount should be at least the sum of the virtual memory of all independent jobd.
 One easy fix, sugested by Jazlyn from kirk's lab, is to request a h_vmem equal to the product of h_data times the number of slots requested.

 **IMPORTANT** Regardless if you add in your script header `h_vmem=`, every job has its own virtual memory.
 You can find out what is the amount of virtual memory \
 of job by typing: